 Manuscripts submitted by women have more negative outcomes than those submitted by men.
 To further investigate the difference in percents of published and submitted proportions for men and women authors (Fig. 4CD, Fig. S3), we compared the rejection rates of men and women at each author stage (first, middle, corresponding, and last).
 To more easily visualize and understand the differences in outcomes according to author gender, we calculated the outcome rate for each gender then subtracted the rate for women from men to generate the percentage point difference.
-To correct for the disparity in participation by women compared to men, all percentage point comparisons were made relative to the gender and population in question.
-Where men received an outcome more often than women, the value was positive (blue) while a negative value (orange) indicated that women outperformed men in the given metric.
 For the following analyses, only manuscripts authored by an individual inferred to be a man or woman were included.
 Finally, these analyses were conducted on all available manuscripts, not a statistical sampling.
 As a result, statistical tests were only required for correlative analyses.

 Middle authors were rejected at equivalent rates for men and women (a 0.23 percentage point difference across all journals).
-However, manuscripts with senior women authors were rejected more frequently than those authored by men with -6.7 and -6.0 percentage point differences for corresponding and last authors, respectively (Fig. 5A, vertical lines).
+However, manuscripts with senior women authors were rejected more frequently than those authored by men with 6.7 and 6.0 percentage point differences for corresponding and last authors, respectively (Fig. 5A, vertical lines).
 The overall trend of increased rejection for women was most pronounced at MCB, JB, IAI and AAC.
 The greatest differences were observed when comparing the outcome of corresponding authors by gender, so we used this sub-population to further examine the difference in manuscript acceptance and rejection rates between men and women.

 We next compared the rejection rates for men and women corresponding authors after two review points, initial editor review and the first round of peer review.
 Manuscripts authored by women were editorially rejected by as much as 12 percentage points more often than those authored by men (Fig. 5B).
-The difference at all of the ASM journals combined favored men by -3.8 percentage points (vertical line).
+The difference at all of the ASM journals combined favored men by 3.8 percentage points (vertical line).
 MCB and mBio had the most extreme percentage point differences.
 Manuscripts authored by men and women were equally likely to be accepted after the first round of review (Fig. 5C, right panel).
 However, women-authored papers were rejected (left panel) more often than men by 5.6 percentage points.
-Meanwhile, men-authored papers were given revision (center panel) decisions -5.6 percentage points more frequently than women (Fig. 5C, vertical lines).
+Meanwhile, men-authored papers were given revision (center panel) decisions 5.6 percentage points more frequently than women (Fig. 5C, vertical lines).
 JB, AAC, and MCB had the most extreme differences for rejection and revision decisions.
 Percentage point differences were not correlated with journal prestige as measured by 2018 impact factors (R2 = -0.022, P = 0.787).